 Healthcare is becoming increasingly digital and connected (Wickramasinghe & Bodendorf, 2020).
 Technologies like electronic health records, decision-support tools and handheld medical devices have been developed and used for many years with reported benefits for patient care but also with concerns for patient safety (Sittig et al., 2018).
 It is currently unclear what the implications are for patient safety while existing health information technologies become ubiquitous with increasing pace and interact with new and emerging technologies (Benbya et al., 2020).

 In April 2020, we set up a national, expert collaboration to appraise the academic evidence for patient safety in health information systems.
-The collaborative intended to host a series of workshops that deliver publications to engage those directly involved in the delivery and study of healthcare, and to provide recommendations to address theoretical and practical gaps in the safety of informatics.
+The collaborative intended to host a series of workshops that deliver publications to engage those directly involved in healthcare delivery and research, and to provide recommendations to address theoretical and practical gaps in the safety of informatics.
 The collaboration was led by the National Institute for Health Research Patient Safety Translational Research Centres from both Yorkshire and Humber, and Greater Manchester, UK (Johnson et al., 2020).
-The primary planned deliverable from the collaboration was a set of publications that begin to define the field of Safety Informatics and serve as a platform for future research and development.
+The primary planned deliverable from the collaboration was a series of publications that begin to define the field of Safety Informatics as a platform for future directions in research.

-In Section 1 of this paper, we define the Safety Informatics domain and highlight the need for research in this intersection of safety science and health informatics.
-Section 2 briefly presents the workshop process that produced this publication.
+In Section 1 of this paper, we define the Safety Informatics domain and highlight the need for research.
+Section 2 provides an overview of the workshop process during the development of this publication.
 In Section 3, we synthesise the output of the first workshop, which addressed the challenges and patient-safety implications of emerging health information technologies.
-Finally, Section 4 finishes with recommendations for theoretically-informed frameworks to address these patient-safety implications.
+The final section suggests recommendations for theoretically-informed frameworks to address these patient-safety implications.

 Section 1: Patient safety and Safety Informatics